Explore these sites for disaster preparedness and recovery, State and Federal agencies and other local resources. Dial 911 for emergencies.

 The City of Bradenton Beach is proudly a Stormready City.

-Sign up through Manatee Counties Code Red for emergency shelter, storm and recovery alerts
+Sign up through Manatee Counties ALERT MANATEE for emergency shelter, storm and recovery alerts

 Disaster assistance can be requested through the Redcross